Jane Marcet: Intellectual legacy

 In a letter to Pierre Prevost, Marcet stated, "I can assure you that the greatest pleasure I derive from success is the hope of doing good by the propagation of useful truths amongst a class of people, who, excepting in a popular familiar form, would never have become acquainted with them."

 The book became a popular read, although some later economists like Alfred Marshall showed indifference to it, which damaged her reputation.
 Joseph Schumpeter mocked it as "economics for schoolgirls".
 The aim of her book was an important one that went beyond the moneymaking for small markets.
 It was intended to popularize the lessons of political economy for the self-improving working classes and school curricula.
 It attempted to simplify the economics for the fewer, privileged audience and educate younger people in the principle of economics by which markets are regulated, using simple tales.
 Marcet's Conversations on Political Economy inspired Harriet Martineau, a British social theorist and Whig writer often cited as the first female sociologist, to introduce economic topics into her writings.
 She was inspired to teach the principles of economics not by pressing them into a story, but by displaying their natural workings in selected phases of life.
 It followed a style resembling that of her previous book and likewise became popular.

 Marcet inherited considerable properties from her father in 1817.
 She and her husband moved to Geneva in the 1820s, but two years later Alexander died.
-Jane eventually returned in London, where she again drew together prominent intellectuals and bankers.
+She eventually returned in London, where she again drew together prominent intellectuals and bankers.
 Her later works largely focus on less-demanding topics and were intended in most cases for a younger audience.

 Further success came with the 1819 publication of Conversations on Natural Philosophy, which she had written before Conversations on Chemistry.
 She did not acknowledge herself as author until 1832.
-Her other notable books in the period included Mary's Grammar (1835_.
+Her other notable books in the period included Mary's Grammar (1835).

 Marcet's early anonymity left it open for male authors in the United States to supplement and issue their editions of Jane's work in their own invented language and place their names on the book's title page as authors.
 When Marcet published the 12th edition under her own name, it created a situation of chaos among the published books, but nothing happened in the end.
-Lack of international copyright laws meant Jane never received royalties for any US editions under the names of other authors.
+Lack of international copyright laws meant she never received royalties for any US editions under the names of other authors.

 Marcet went on to publish several other popular works, including Conversations on Political Economy and Conversations on Plant Physiology, but none became as widely read as Conversations on Chemistry.
 With each successive edition, Marcet continued to update the book.
 She wrote to Michael Faraday in 1845, an esteemed writer and a member of the prestigious Royal Society, for detailed and expanded information on his research.
 He presented his latest breakthroughs to the woman who had first set him on his chemical journey.